Hundreds of jobs at Sharp to be cut firm announces

 "The Wrexham facility will continue to produce microwave ovens, and we will be investigating additional products for development."

 The Sharp factory opened in 1984 producing video recorders and microwave ovens.

-In 2004, it began manufacturing solar panels for both residential and commercial installations.'Difficult decision'
+In 2004, it began manufacturing solar panels for both residential and commercial installations.